Chirag Suri: The IPL's UAE entrant vows to make his presence felt

-The biggest takeaway from the conversation was the focus and the bullish mindset which the young man possesses.
-Despite being showered with plenty of rave reviews and attention, the young man is well aware that he cannot allow the frenzy to get to him.
+The biggest takeaway from the conversation for me was the focus and the bullish mindset which the young man possesses.
+Despite being showered with plenty of rave reviews and attention, Chirag is well aware that he cannot allow the frenzy to get to him.

 "Well, life has certainly changed.
 For starters, I am getting a lot of phone calls, but I am not complaining one bit.
 I have always enjoyed attention and success but at the same time, I have to be conscious of my routine going forward.
 I am an IPL player now and this has added pressure on me to do well.

 “I am hitting the gym frequently now and am lucky to have a great trainer who is working on my body.
 I want to be in great shape for the tournament; it is a long one which is bound to take a toll on your fitness.
 But then this is the challenge, isn't it?”

 As the Delhi boy returns to his roots, he admits that he is an unabashed fan of Virat Kohli and keeps a close tab on everything the Indian captain does.

 "He is a role-model, not only for me but for many young cricketers around the globe.
 His hard work and humble nature set him apart from the crowd.
 I have followed his career from his U-19 days; his rise has been phenomenal and there is so much there for us to learn from him.
 This is a life-changing moment for me and I would love to follow the route taken by Kohli."